Bestowinc/json-logic-rs/README.md

 ![Continuous Integration](https://github.com/Bestowinc/json-logic-rs/workflows/Continuous%20Integration/badge.svg?branch=master)

-This is an implementation of  the [JSONLogic] specification in Rust.
+This is an implementation of  the [JsonLogic] specification in Rust.

 ## Project Status